direktiv/vbundler/README.md

     <img src="assets/vdisk.png" alt="bundle">
 </p>

 The final disk has two partitions.
-The first one contains the created live bundle.
+The first one contains the created live bundle and the second partition contains all files from the project used to build this image.

+The first partition is mounted under _/vorteil_ during boot of the system.
+The second partition is mounted under _/_.

 **Artifacts for builder:**